maxah/SAC-Tools/README.md

 -----------------
 Place the application in the folder next to the Superalgos folder and install the modules with the 'npm install' command.

+>Note:
+>Tests were done on Windows, on \*nix systems some commands may not work.
+Let me know about the problems, I will try to fix it.

 ![image](https://user-images.githubusercontent.com/2537958/150162294-2917e7b1-40dd-444a-ac84-a80a1fd829a9.png)

 Usage: